-Read books that tell about and explore feelings.

-- Talk about situations that make people feel sad, happy, angry, frustrated, scared, etc. - Talk about your own emotions and label your child's emotions in the moment ("you look happy"). - Use facial expressions and different tones of voice to help dramatize different emotions. - Encourage your child to talk about and label his or her feelings in different situations
+- Read books that tell about and explore feelings. - Talk about situations that make people feel sad, happy, angry, frustrated, scared, etc. - Use facial expressions and different tones of voice to help dramatize different emotions. - Encourage your child to talk about and label his or her feelings in different situations.